bevyengine/bevy-website/content/learn/book/getting-started/_index.md

 page_template = "book-section.html"
 +++

-This section is a short guide that aims to get you started on your Bevy journey as quickly as possible.
+This section will help you get started on your Bevy journey as quickly as possible.
 It will walk you through setting up your development environment and writing a simple Bevy app.

+## Quick Start

-However if you already have a working Rust setup and want to dive in now, feel free to follow this "quick start" guide.
+If you want to dive in immediately and you already have a working Rust setup, feel free to follow this "quick start" guide.
 Otherwise, move on to the next page.

-## Quick Start
+Note: the "fast compiles" setup is on the next page, so you might want to read that section first.

 ### Try the Examples